Visit artist's studios and venues in Peterborough and the surrounding areas

 Dehlia Barnard – Edmunds AKA The Merryweather Artist

 Dehlia Barnard-Edmunds is a printmaker/creative, exploring the diverse and exciting world of print.
-Currently enjoying the process of linocut printing, More
+Currently, she is enjoying the process of More

 Landscape based work in paint and ink on paper.
 Printmaking is mostly serigraphy (screenprinting).